DavidMunozMartinez/bindrjs/README.md

 npm run examples
 ```

-This will open a local browser with an instance of live server running index.html in the examples folder.
+This will run the examples page (https://bindrjs.vercel.app/) locally
-Mind you the examples page looks like 💩 at the moment and more than an examples page is my testing
-environment.

 ## How to use